LspongebobJH/lspongebobjh.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final-year MPhil student at The Hong Kong Polytechnic University (PolyU).
+I was also fortunate to work with [Dr. Yang Lu](https://engineering.wisc.edu/directory/profile/yang-lu/).
 Prior to that, I was an intern in Amazon Shanghai AI Lab, working with [Dr. David Wipf](http://www.davidwipf.com/), [Dr. Xiang Song](https://scholar.google.com/citations?user=LyPpCKwAAAAJ&hl=en) and many great colleagues.
-I was working as a contributor of the [DGL](https://www.dgl.ai/) framework and conducting research on Graph Neural Networks related topics.
 Before joining the Amazon, I was an intern in GAMMA Lab, BUPT, under the supervision of [Prof. Chuan Shi](http://shichuan.org/).
-I was working as a contributor of the [OpenHGNN](https://github.com/BUPT-GAMMA/OpenHGNN) framework.

 Research Interests
 ======
-My research interests cover Deep Learning on Graphs and related applications.
+My research interests cover Graph Machine Learning, Large Language Model and their applications.

 Education Experience
 ======